adobe/elixir-dumper/README.md

 live_dashboard "/dashboard", additional_pages: [dumper: {Dumper.LiveDashboardPage, repo: MyApp.Repo}]
 ```

+By default, Dumper will auto-discover all Ecto schemas associated with the provided repo's `otp_app`.
+You can override this behavior by explicitly passing an app as an option with `otp_app: :my_app`.

 You can now run your web app, navigate to dumper tab within the live dashboard, and view all your data.

 ## Customization